Tron-AI/technical-implementation-plan/README.md

 1. Establish a tiered support system (L1, L2, L3)
 2. Set up a helpdesk system for tracking support tickets
 3. Define SLAs for different types of issues
+4. Schedule monthly reviews of data synchronization processes
+5. Plan for quarterly updates to BI dashboards and reports
+6. Implement a system for continuous improvement of AI/ML models

 ### Maintenance Schedule